Carboneinerte/SleepAnalysis/README.md

 Only Sleep_analysis.R is currently working.

-Run the whole file in Rstudio first.
-It will load/install the required packages.
+Open the file in Rstudio.
+Select all (Ctrl + A) and Run it.
+The required packages will be automatically installed if needed.

 Then call the function as follow: